Minca-Colombia

 Today, however, you’ll see many backpackers and Colombian families enjoying the beautiful hiking trails and waterfalls around Minca.
 The enthusiasm of the local people as they get the chance to explore their country is infectious.

 Like anywhere you travel, don’t wander around with valuables on show, especially late at night.
 Have your wits about you and chances are you’ll be fine.
-In the three months we’ve spent in Colombia, Minca feels like one of the safest places that we’ve been, due to the friendly locals, village atmosphere and burgeoning backpacker scene.
+In the three months we’ve spent in Colombia, Minca feels like one of the safest places we’ve been in Colombia, due to the friendly locals, village atmosphere and burgeoning backpacker scene.

 Church in Minca.